-- Craft your posts – this is where you fine tune your posts using the content library you have created in order to finalise a polished product including images, captions (descriptions) hashtags, keywords etc.
+- Craft your posts – this is where you fine-tune your posts using the content library you have created in order to finalize a polished product including images, captions (descriptions) hashtags, keywords etc.

 It is so important that once you have created your content calendar and selected a posting frequency that you stick to it!
 Once viewers become used to seeing your content at a certain time every few days, they will begin to expect it at those times.
 If you fail to meet a scheduled upload it may frustrate the viewer who is expecting your content, and they may either go searching elsewhere for similar content or forget about you.